vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/1-llama-stack.md

     ![llama-stack-playground-summary.png](./images/llama-stack-playground-summary.png)

 You have a few more options than in previous exercises.
 Alongside `Temperature`, you’ll also see `Top P` and `Repetition Penalty`.
 Try them out on the summarize task and observe how they change the output.
+(If you are not sure what they are, just ask the model :))

 What values work well and what do they do? 🧠 🤓